aoconnor11/diy-build/README.md

   - The page should also show overall data (number of entries, etc) about the dataset to the user.
   - This data must be two way bound so changes are reflected immediately.
   - It must be built using raw HTML - no Jade/Handlebars/etc.
-  - The page must be properly styled with custom CSS - use the public/css folder for css files.
+  - The page must be properly styled with custom CSS - use the public/css folder for css files. (feel free to use a css framework - Material Design/Bootstrap/etc)
   - You must add at least one package from NPM for the node server and one package for the angular.js
   - At least one other feature of your choosing must be added.